What is Uninsured Motorist Coverage?

 How is underinsured motorist coverage different from uninsured motorist coverage?

 Underinsured motorist (UIM) coverage applies when the at-fault driver has insurance but their liability limits are insufficient to cover your total damages, while uninsured motorist (UM) coverage applies when the driver has no insurance whatsoever.
 For example, if you have $80,000 in medical bills but the at-fault driver only carries $25,000 in liability coverage, UIM coverage would pay the $55,000 difference up to your policy limits.
 Many insurance policies bundle both coverages together, and experts recommend matching both limits to your own bodily injury liability limits for balanced protection.
-Learn more in our detailed UM/UIM coverage explainer.
+Learn more about underinsured motorist coverage and why state minimums often aren't enough.

 Will making an uninsured motorist claim raise my insurance rates?

 Generally, filing an uninsured motorist claim should not increase your insurance rates because you were not at fault for the accident.
 Most insurance companies treat these as not-at-fault situations that don't reflect your driving risk—similar to how comprehensive claims are typically handled.
-However, specific practices vary by insurance company and state regulations, and some insurers may adjust rates after multiple claims regardless of fault.
-It's worth reviewing your policy terms or asking your agent about their specific claims practices before you need to use the coverage.
+Some states have laws explicitly prohibiting insurers from surcharging not-at-fault UM/UIM claimants, such as South Carolina.
+However, specific practices vary by company and state regulations, so it's worth reviewing your policy terms or asking your agent before you need to use the coverage.

 Can I reject uninsured motorist coverage to save money?

 In states where uninsured motorist coverage is optional, you can typically decline it to reduce your premium.
-However, most insurance experts strongly advise against rejecting this coverage given its low cost—often around $70/year for UMBI—relative to the substantial protection it provides.
+However, most insurance experts strongly advise against rejecting this coverage given its low cost—UMBI averages approximately $70/year—relative to the substantial protection it provides.
 The modest savings create significant financial risk if you're ever hit by one of the roughly one-in-seven drivers who carry no insurance.
-Note that as of January 2026, Texas now requires UM/UIM on all new policies unless you explicitly reject it in writing, and other states are moving in a similar direction.
+If you're unsure what's right for your situation, reviewing your full policy structure alongside our guide on how much car insurance you need can help you make a confident, informed decision.